reznikmm/protobuf/docs/generated_code.md

 If a `.proto` file contains a package declaration, then it will be used as a prefix of the corresponding Ada package.
 For example, given the `package` declaration in `xxx.proto` file:

 ```protobuf
 package foo.bar;
 ```

 All declarations in the file will reside in the `Foo.Bar.Xxx` package.

 ## Messages

 Given a simple message declaration:
 ```protobuf
 message Blah {}
 ```

-The protocol buffer compiler generates a record type called `Blah` and corresponding `'Read/'Write` aspects to serialization to/from `Ada.Streams.Root_Stream_Type`.
+The protocol buffer compiler generates a record type called `Blah` and corresponding `'Read/'Write` aspects to serialize to/from `Ada.Streams.Root_Stream_Type`.
 For parsing from and serializing to a binary stream use corresponding Ada streaming: